jcrab/credit/README.md

-Create a e-commerce site consisting of the following pages:
+Create an e-commerce site consisting of the following pages:

 *    Display at least three items that can be purchased along with a quantity field and price for each.
 Provide a submit button that sends the order to the server for processing.
 *    Create an order summary page based on the quantities chosen on the first page.
 Display a subtotal for confirmation.
 When the user confirms the purchase they are sent to the tax calculation page.